 Ground-floor bedrooms are better for guests who are less mobile; those who are hearing impaired can request a vibrating pillow that alerts you in case of an emergency.
 Pets are not allowed.

-Cots or extra beds are £20 a night.
+Some rooms can fit a baby cot (£10 a night) or an extra bed (£20 a night for under-12s), on request only.
 The Spacious rooms are best suited to families.
 Highchairs are available, but no amenities provided specifically geared at kids.

 You can’t book, and there are only a few snug tables, but a perch by a window or fireside is probably cutest.